|

 Upon successful completion of this course the student will be able to:

-- Demonstrate awareness of SUNY Broome student academic policies and procedures.
+- Demonstrate knowledge of SUNY Broome’s student academic policies and procedures.

-- Analyze and investigate the various career fields in which hospitality skills may be utilized.
+- Analyze various career fields where hospitality skills are applicable.

 |